| 1st National

 by Article 21 must be construed in the light of Directive Principles

+of the constitution.
 The right to education which is implicit in the right to life and

 personal liberty which is guaranteed by Article 21 must be construed